SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 **Static**

-Allows you to set specific threshold conditions.
-Use this detection method when you are alerting on KPIs that have well defined and constant thresholds for what's good and bad.
-For example, infrastructure metrics like CPU utilization and memory.
+Set specific threshold conditions for well-defined KPIs with constant thresholds (for example, infrastructure metrics like CPU utilization and memory).

 **Anomaly**

-Anomaly detection leverages machine learning to identify unusual behavior and suspicious patterns by establishing baselines for normal activity.
+Leverage machine learning to identify unusual behavior and suspicious patterns by establishing baselines for normal activity.
 This [*AI-driven alerting*](https://www.youtube.com/watch?v=nMRoYb1YCfg) system uses historical data to minimize false positives and alerts you to deviations.

 * **Model-driven detection**.
 Machine learning models create accurate baselines, eliminating guesswork and noise.
 * **AutoML**.
 The system self-tunes with seasonality detection, minimizing user intervention and adjusting for recurring patterns to reduce false positives.
 * **User-defined sensitivity**.
 Users set alert sensitivity and thresholds, providing context to filter out noise.
 * **One-click playbook assignment**.
 Monitors automatically link to [Sumo Logic Automation Service playbooks](#automated-playbooks), expediting incident response.
 * **Auto-diagnosis and recovery**.
 The Automation Service handles diagnosis and resolution, closing the loop from alert to recovery.
 * **Customizable detection**.
-Advanced rules, like "Cluster anomalies," allow detection based on multiple data points exceeding thresholds within a set time frame.
+Use advanced rules like "Cluster anomalies" to detect multiple data points exceeding thresholds within a set timeframe.

 If you want to trigger alerts on outlier direction rather than anomaly detection, select **Anomaly** and enable **Use Outlier**.<br/><img src={useBaseUrl('img/alerts/monitors/monitor-detector-types-for-anomaly.png')} alt="Screenshot of the Monitor Type and Detection Method options in Sumo Logic's 'New Monitor' setup page.
 Logs is selected as the Monitor Type, and Anomaly is selected as the Detection Method.
 There is an option to use Outlier detection, which is currently toggled off." width="300"/>